PopovEvgeniy/graygdk/readme.txt

 The project description.

 Gray Game Development Kit is an ultra-fast 2D game engine for Windows 2000 or higher.
-It uses OPENGL for rendering.
+It uses OpenGL for rendering.

 The license.